Ala-Eddine-BOUDEMIA/Lung-Cancer-Diagnosis/README.md

 # Usage

-Take a look at `Code/Config.py` before you begin to get a feel for what parameters can be changed.
+- Take a look at `Config.py` before you begin to get a feel for what parameters can be changed.

 ## 1. Preprocessing:

-This code is meant to :
+This code from __1-Growth patterns classification__ is meant to :
-- Reads from `Annotations` folder that contains XML annotation files.
+- Read from `Annotations` folder that contains XML annotation files.
 	- XML files must be directly contained in the `Annotations` folder.
 	- For example : `Annotations/annotation_1.xml`
-- Reads from `All_WSI` folder that contains Whole Slide Images.
+- Read from `All_WSI` folder that contains Whole Slide Images.
 	- Make sure that the WSIs are contained in at least one subfolder in the `All_WSI` folder.
 	- For example : `All_WSI/WSI_1/Image.svs`
 - Generates patches and saves information about the patches in a csv file.

 ```
-python3 Code/1-Preprocessing.py
+python3 1-Preprocessing.py
 ```